 Туре Description Authentication (SCA).
-KBA is not currently available.
-Coming soon.
 BIOMETRIC Biometric authentication.
 Apata sends a Biometric authentication request to Thredd and we forward this to your systems.
 You need to verify the cardholder using your customer smart phone application, via Biometric data, such as a fingerprint scan, obtained from the cardholder's mobile device.
 Your customer application manages the Biometric verification and returns a response to Thredd.
-Note: Not currently available.
-Coming soon.
 OUTOFBAND In-App authentication.
 Apata sends the Out Of Band (OOB) authentication request to Thredd and we forward this to your systems.
 You need to verify the cardholder using your customer smart phone application, for example by asking the user to enter a username and password.
 Your customer application manages the verification and returns a response to Thredd.
-Note: Not currently available.
-Coming soon.

-14.2.1 Other Types of authentication
+18.2.1 Other Types of authentication